cnpryer/solverstack-route/README.md

 ## Usage

 - Clone the repository using git clone or download it as a _.zip_ and extract it.
-- `cd solverstack-vrp-rpc` or open a terminal in the _solverstack-vrp-rpc_ directory.
+- `cd solverstack-vrp` or open a terminal in the _solverstack-vrp_ directory.
 - **OPTIONAL** Create a virtual environment using python [venv](https://docs.python.org/3/tutorial/venv.html).
 This is **preferred** to keep the packages for this project separate.
 - Install required packages using `python -m pip install -r requirements.txt`
 - Run the flask server using `python manage.py runserver`